Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 ### Simple Examples

 This document kicks off with some simple examples, rather than explaining everything in detail upfront.
 Many creators of GPX / GPZ files that wish to include icons are not expected to require functionality beyond the first example.

-The remainder of the document will provide additional technical detail about the icon functionality.
+The remainder of the document will provide additional technical details relating to the icon functionality.